Member Spotlight: Chris and Mercy King—directed by Providence

 “Mercy is the inspiration behind the business,” he says.
 “I manage the operation.”

-One of the things Chris has recently done is earn a law degree from Birmingham School of Law.
-He decided to pursue the degree after asking himself what the Body of Christ needs but doesn’t have, at least at Christ Church.
-The answer, he discovered, was a lawyer.
+One of the things Chris has more recently done is earn a law degree from Birmingham School of Law and start a legal firm.

 Chris found success as a fighter pilot for 11 years in the Air Force, where he flew F-16 Vipers and flew and tested a variety of aircraft such as the A-10 Warthog.
 Although he never flew any combat missions, he did fly along the North Korean border during his year in that region and says it felt like a war zone.
 He also was stationed at various places around the world during his USAF tenure.
 Those experiences helped him by “meeting lots of people from all over the country, all over the world, visiting and worshipping with folks.”